Quantum Anomaly Detection for Collider Physics: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the Department of Energy, Office of Science under contract number DE-AC02-05CH11231.
 S.A. was also supported by a University of California Summer Undergraduate Research Fellowship.
+This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
 We thank Vinicius Mikuni for computing help and Andrew Blance, Koji Terashi, and Michael Spannowsky for useful discussions about QML.